ppolg/Mtb_termseq/README.md

 Kristine Arnvig and Irilenia Nobeli for their supervision, input and guiding hand,

-Zaynah Patel for _something positive_, surely?
-Anything at all?
+Zaynah Patel for, umm, emotional support(?)

 Caffeine, for being a legal stimulant